 No matter how successful you become, you’ll always need emotional intelligence – the ability to engage others’ feelings while understanding, managing and expressing your own.
-Unlike intellectual intelligence (IQ), which centers on cognitive skillfulness, emotional intelligence (EQ) centers on relational skillfulness.
+Unlike intellectual intelligence (IQ), which centers on cognitive skillfulness, developing emotional intelligence (EQ) centers on building relational skillfulness.
 As much as we’re taught to value intellectual pursuits, it’s really your ability to feel feelings, nurture relationships and demonstrate strong character that opens doors in life.
-Since relationships drive all of business and life, your emotional intelligence trumps your intellectual quotient.
+Since relationships drive all of business and life, learning how to improve emotional intelligence trumps improving your intellectual quotient.

 Is there a trick to improving emotional intelligence?
-It’s human nature to crave status, but improving emotional intelligence means laying down your status to relate to others as equals.
+It’s human nature to crave status, but developing emotional intelligence means laying down your status to relate to others as equals.
 To really understand how to improve emotional intelligence, build a skill set around humility.
 You’ll find that your relationships improve and you grow personally all while your confidence deepens in many areas of life.

 Learning how to improve emotional intelligence

 Why ask how to improve emotional intelligence?
 Emotional agility is one of the strongest indicators of success in business and life.
 Forbes reports that, according to a study of more than 358 managers, the highest-performing managers scored high on emotional intelligence – significantly higher than their lower-performing cohort.
 Managers high in emotional aptitude also demonstrated competencies including skillful leadership, self-confidence and the ability to win and influence others.
 Interestingly enough, the winning managers received high scores from their peers and supervisors, but not from their subordinates.
 Despite having the appearance of emotional intelligence in the company of peers, the managers’ EQ was not apparent to subordinates.

-What is the lesson for improving emotional intelligence?
+What is the lesson for developing emotional intelligence?
 Having your peers praise your EQ doesn’t necessarily mean you’re demonstrating genuine sensitivity to everyone around you.
 To truly demonstrate emotional intelligence, treat your entire team as you’d treat your superiors.
-Mastering how to improve your emotional intelligence trickles down to your entire team.
+Mastering how to improve emotional intelligence trickles down to your entire team.